Newest Update: Nano Banana 2 (under Nano Banana Pro) Retested Freepik, Tested Kling O3 and Kling 3.0

 You know it's funny: if you ask ChatGPT what the best AI image generator is, it will answer with, of course, ChatGPT.
 And while it's quite good, it isn't the best.
 It's quite good though and free, we always love free!
 It also does a great job in morphing my face into any funny situation.

-AI image generation tools like Nano Banana Pro, Kling, Flux, Adobe Fireflies, Midjourney, and ChatGPT image have been working madly on advancing their features and are clearly in the race to be the best AI image generator in 2026.
+AI image generation tools like Nano Banana Pro, Freepik, Kling, Flux, Adobe Fireflies, Midjourney, and ChatGPT image have been working madly on advancing their features and are clearly in the race to be the best AI image generator in 2026.

 The AI world moves fast, so we got rid of tools that simply couldn't pick up the fast pace of latest innovations.
 I don't think anyone will miss Fotor, Dreamstudio, PixlR, Piscart, Hotpot AI and Crayion anymore.